 Special caution should be taken when using enrofloxacin in animals with impaired renal function.

-Special caution should be taken when using enrofloxacin in cats because higher doses than recommended can cause retinal damage and blindness (see section 4.10).
+Special caution should be taken when using enrofloxacin in cats because higher doses than recommended can cause retinal damage and blindness.
+For cats weighting less than 5 kg, the dosage of 25 mg/ml is more appropriate to avoid risk of overdosage (see section 4.10).